Linear independence of coherent systems associated to discrete subgroups: Abstract

 \section{Abstract}

-This note considers the finite linear independence of coherent systems.
-We show by simple arguments that lattice coherent systems of amenable groups are linearly independent whenever the associated twisted group ring does not contain any nontrivial zero divisors.
-We verify the latter for discrete locally indicable groups, which includes lattices in nilpotent Lie groups.
-For the particular case of time-frequency translates of Euclidean space, our main result recovers the Heil--Ramanathan--Topiwala (HRT) conjecture for subsets of arbitrary lattices.
+This note considers the finite linear independence of coherent systems associated to discrete subgroups.
+We show by simple arguments that such coherent systems of amenable groups are linearly independent whenever the associated twisted group ring does not contain any nontrivial zero divisors.
+We verify the latter for discrete subgroups in nilpotent Lie groups.
+For the particular case of time-frequency translates of Euclidean space, our approach provides a simple and self-contained proof of the Heil--Ramanathan--Topiwala (HRT) conjecture for subsets of arbitrary discrete subgroups.